jstrifas/jstrifas/README.md

   LotPrice answers one question: is this car priced right, and if not, what should I do?
 It shows a recommended price backed by real comparable sales from nearby dealerships, a plain-language AI explanation of exactly why, and how long the car should take to sell.
 No charts, no dashboards, no jargon.
 One number, one action.

-  Demoed live in a final round interview with a CPO and CTO of a leading dealership SaaS platform.
+  Demoed live for a CPO and CTO of a leading dealership SaaS platform.
 CTO reaction: "This is exactly how we already think about dealer inventory health."

   Built with Next.js 14, TypeScript, Tailwind CSS, and the Anthropic Claude API.